yuguangchen1/KcwiKit/README.md

 Welcome to `KCWIKit`!

-`KCWIKit` extends the official KCWI DRP with a variety of stacking tools and DRP improvements.
+`KCWIKit` is a community developed package to extend the official KCWI DRP with a variety of stacking tools and DRP improvements.
 The software offers masking and median filtering scripts to be used while running the KCWI DRP, and a step-by-step KCWI_DRP implementation for finer control over the reduction process.
-Once the DRP has finished, `KCWIKit` can be used to stack the output cubes via the `Montage` package.
+Once the DRP has finished, `KCWIKit` can be used to stack the output cubes via the [`Montage`](http://montage.ipac.caltech.edu/) package.
 Various functions cross-correlate and mosaic the constituent cubes and the final stacked cubes are WCS corrected.
 Helper functions can then be used to deproject the stacked cube into lower-dimensional representations should the user desire.

 This repo is organized as follows:
 - docs/ Documentation and Instructions